SpringTree/coding-guidelines/README.md

 This tool provides configuration for both eslint with TypeScript support.
 The use of tslint is deprecated.
+A hook will be installed by this tool run `lint-staged` on your git staged files.
+This will auto-fix possible issues and prevent a commit of unlinted code.

 ## Build using CI